f1code/byte_my_python/content/tools/pelican-aws-cloudfront-blog.rst

 #.
 Create a CloudFront distribution in the AWS Console.
 Specify the bucket as the "origin".
 Leave the WAF (web application
    firewall) disabled.
 Also change "Origin access" to public.
 Again, it would be possible / best practice to specify this using a policy... but no real purpose here.
+Lastly, set the "Default root object" to "index.html".
+We'll come back later to configure the custom domain.
-Without configuring an alternate domain, CloudFront will set up a random ``cloudfront.net`` domain name you can use for testing.
-I ran into some "Access Denied" error here... to troubleshoot, first run a curl command to retrieve the file directly from S3:
+   Without configuring an alternate domain, CloudFront will set up a random ``cloudfront.net`` domain name I can use for testing (something like `d2dl3dxwttz643.cloudfront.net
+   <https://d2dl3dxwttz643.cloudfront.net/>`_ I ran into some "Access Denied" error here... to troubleshoot, first run a curl
+   command to retrieve the file directly from S3:

    .. code:: bash